Beam Global (BEEM): History, Ownership, Mission, How It Works & Makes Money

 2006 Founded as Envision Solar Established the initial focus on solar-powered infrastructure solutions.

-2011 Launched first EV ARC™ product Introduced its flagship transportable, off-grid EV charging station, defining its core market niche.
+2011 Launched first EV ARC™ product Introduced the flagship transportable, off-grid EV charging station, defining the core market niche.

-2019 Uplisted to NASDAQ Capital Market (EVSI ticker) Increased visibility, credibility, and access to institutional investors.
+2019 Uplisted to NASDAQ Capital Market Increased visibility and access to institutional investors, raising company credibility.

-2022 Acquired AllCell Technologies Enhanced battery technology capabilities and supply chain control, crucial for its energy storage solutions.
-Added valuable IP.
+2022 Acquired AllCell Technologies Enhanced battery technology capabilities and supply chain control, adding valuable intellectual property (IP).

 Beam Global (BEEM) Ownership Structure

-General Public 47% Shares held by individual retail investors.
+Retail/Individual Ownership 5.59% Shares held directly by individual investors.

 Beam Global (BEEM) Mission and Values